 - Cable companies cost to lay lines.

 - Microsoft office cost to design program

 - Amazon cost to build warehouses and buy inventories

-- Platforms/networks not unique to the online economy
+- The economics is the same as in the offline world

 - Shopping malls are platforms

 - Postal system is a network

-- What is new is the scale: one mall for the entire world.
+- What's new is the scale: eBay is mall for the entire world.